Capital One SavorOne Cash Rewards Credit Card review

-For instance, the Citi Double Cash Card offers a 0 percent APR period for 18 months for balance transfers (not including the balance transfer fee of $5 or 3 percent, whichever is greater), followed by a variable APR of 13.99 percent to 23.99 percent.
+For instance, the Citi Double Cash Card offers a 0 percent intro APR period for 18 months on balance transfers (not including the balance transfer fee of $5 or 3 percent, whichever is greater), followed by a variable APR of 13.99 percent to 23.99 percent.
 However, it has no introductory APR for purchases.
 It also gives you 1 percent cash back on purchases and 1 percent cash back when you pay for the purchases.
 This flat earning rate might appeal more to those who don’t spend heavily in the SavorOne’s bonus categories.

 |Card name||Rewards rate||Annual fee||Sign-up bonus|

 |Chase Freedom Unlimited®||